opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

  * Show popular tags
  * Show total number of packages that are available
  * Customizable welcome information, usage information and about information
-* Search for data packages by query or by tag
+* Search for data packages by query or by tag:
  * Paginated search results
  * Filter results by tag
 * View package details including: